 Sarah Broscombe finds in the readings for the first Sunday of Advent in Year C an exhortation to be ready.
 How can we free ourselves from what might distract us during this important time of waiting?

 The gospel for Mon 8 July contains one of Matthew's uses of the word 'faith'.
 Here and elsewhere, he links the readiness of Jesus to heal with the faith demonstrated by those in need.

 St Paul was prone to using sporting metaphors.
 Where and why did Paul use athletic imagery in his letters?

-What was new about what Jesus was asking with his instruction to 'love one another ... as I have loved you', which we hear in our gospels on 4, 6 & 14 May?
+Fri 24 May: What was new about what Jesus was asking with his instruction to 'love one another ... as I have loved you'?

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.